iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 let normalised_raw_content: String = raw_content.replace("\r\n", "\n");
 ```

 Only after normalising am I able to extract the subtitle text from each unit and concatenate all of them into a single string.
-And with that, I’m now ready for the next phase: data preparation.
+And with that, I’m now ready for the data preparation phase.
 This is split into two stages: *data cleaning* and *data processing*.

 ## Data cleaning